 Since a renter’s first impression is going to be through the website, good pictures are a must.
 The more the better.
-Make sure that you showcase everything positive.
+You don’t need to be a professonal photographer or have expensive equipment to take great pictures (but if you have it, then by all means go for it).
+Your cell phone is just fine, just go easy on the filters and special effects.
+Make sure that you showcase everything positive, without stretching the truth.
 Is it large enough to store an RV?
 Take a picture of those gorgeous high ceilings.
 Does it have lots of cupboards for tools or wall hooks for bikes?
 Get a picture so a renter can envision putting their tools away and hanging their bikes securely on the walls.
 Really, don’t skimp here.
 Embrace your inner photographer and work it, work it.

 Now’s the time to consult the notes and pictures you took.
 It’s time to write the description of your garage.
 This is your sale-pitch so don’t downplay the importance of a great description.
 Don’t just say “10 x 20 garage for rent.”
 Yawn.
 No one is going to click on that.
 Imagine the type of renter you want and write directly to that person.
 “Secure, dry garage to store your 4-wheelers and all your camping equipment.”
 See the difference?
 Which one would you rather look at?

-This is the easy part.
-After you’ve cleaned it, photographed it, described it, and are legally cleared to rent it, head over to Hopperstock to get it listed.
 If you’ve gone through these steps you already have the specifics you need to get started: dimensions, amenities, geographic location, pictures, and description.
-Once you register as a host, the website will walk you through the listing process and show you how to get paid.
-And you don’t have to worry about advertising because Hopperstock will do it for you by listing your garage on its database of eligible properties.
+Once you register as a host, the website will walk you through the listing process, calculate a ballpark figure for what you can reasonable get for your garage, and show you how to get paid (you will need to have your bank information handy).
+Advertising is important, but you won’t have to worry about advertising to rent out your garage because Hopperstock will do it for you by listing it on its database of eligible properties.
 Renters are ready.
 Are you?